knespii/knespii/README.md

 ### 🎓 IT Student @ Smíchovská střední průmyslová škola a gymnázium (SSPŠ)

-I'm a passionate tech student from Prague, currently exploring the world of IoT and Web Dev.
+I'm a passionate tech student from Prague, currently exploring the world of IoT and Cloud computing/virtualization.

 ---